cjratcliff/ml-compiled/docs/entropy.rst

     D_{KL}(P||Q) = -\sum_i P_i \log \frac{Q_i}{P_i}

-Note that if a point is outside the support of Q (:math:`Q_i = 0`), the KL-divergence will explode.
+Note that if a point is outside the support of Q (:math:`Q_i = 0`), the KL-divergence will explode since :math:`\log (0)` is undefined.
 This can be dealt with by adding some random noise to Q. However, this introduces a degree of error and a lot of noise is often needed for convergence when using the KL-divergence for MLE.
 The `Wasserstein distance <https://ml-compiled.readthedocs.io/en/latest/high_dimensionality.html#wasserstein-distance>`_, which also measures the distance between two distributions, does not have this problem.

 The KL-divergence is not symmetric.